-Joint Development Agreement-GLOBALFOUNDRIES
+GLOBALFOUNDRIES, Inc. Joint Development Agreement

-On October 17, 2014, the Company entered into a Joint Development Agreement (JDA) with GF, a related party due to its equity ownership in the Company, for the joint development of the Company's Spin Transfer Torque MRAM (STT-MRAM) technology.
+On October 17, 2014, the Company entered into a Joint Development Agreement (JDA) with GF, for the joint development of the Company's Spin Transfer Torque MRAM (STT-MRAM) technology.
 The term of the agreement is the later of four years from the effective date or until the completion, termination or expiration of the last statement of work entered into pursuant to the JDA.
 The JDA also states that the specific terms and conditions for the production and supply of the developed STT-MRAM technology would be pursuant to a separate manufacturing agreement entered into between the parties.
+In October 2018, the Company entered into the Third Amendment to the JDA with GF (Note 11), which extended the term of the JDA until December 2019.